What is Florence Italy known for?

 Impressive landmarks

-The rich history of Florence led to the creation of some of the most famous landmarks in Italy and Europe.
-They are mainly medieval and Renaissance buildings created and designed by some geniuses living in Florence at the time.
+The rich history of Florence gave rise to some of Italy’s and Europe’s most famous landmarks.
+They are mainly medieval and Renaissance buildings designed by some of the geniuses living in Florence at the time.

-As we said earlier, Florence was one of the most important cities in the world, attracting artists and scientists who created some of the most impressive monuments in Europe.
+As we said earlier, Florence was one of the most important cities in the world, attracting artists and scientists who created some of Europe’s most impressive monuments.
 We are talking about geniuses like Brunelleschi, Giotto, Michelangelo, Donatello, da Vinci, and Vasari, among many others.

 This massive concentration of wealth and talent left a beautiful mark on Florence.
 Some of the most well-known and impressive landmarks are: